From John Hennessy, NPS (Click for prior series of post–Part One, Part Two, and Part Three):

 This is from a small notice in the Fredericksburg News, January 6, 1854, of a slave sale held at what we now call Planter’s Hotel–the site of the disputed auction block.
 The glee over the high prices produced by this sale is almost palpable.
 The sale was organized, incidentally, by John Seddon, brother of the future Confederate Secretary of War.

-Since our last post on this topic, Noel Harrison and Eric Mink of our staff and collector extraordinaire Jerry Brent have dug out a few additional items related to auctions in front of Planter’s Hotel.
-Most vividly is this picture, which shows former slave George Triplett, who is reported in several sources to have been the last slave sold on the block in 1862.
+Since our last post on this topic, Noel Harrison and Eric Mink of the NPS and collector extraordinaire Jerry Brent have dug out a few additional items related to auctions in front of Planter’s Hotel.
+Most vividly is this picture, which shows former enslaved person George Triplett, who is reported in some sources to have been the last slave sold on the block in 1862.
 Add another source to the list.
 The image–from Jerry Brent’s collection–includes the following note on the back:

 “The Old Slave, George Washington Triplett, Born in Stafford County, Va., Dec.
 27th.
 1833.
 Copy of certificate.
 Robert T. Knox & Brother.
 GREY EAGLE MILLS.
 Fredericksburg, Va.
 Sept.
 29th.
 1903.
 This is to certify that Mr. J.E.Reid, on 29th of September 1903 took the picture of one of our worthy colored men, George W. Triplett by name, who was the last colored man sold on the slave rock.(1862).
 It is a well established fact and has never been controverted or denied, and that I was an eye witness to the taking of the picture. (signed) James T. Knox of R.T.Knox & Brother.”